day8/re-frame-async-flow-fx/README.md

 But it would be quite possible to create a re-frame version of redux-saga.
 In ClosureScript we have core.async instead of generator functions.
 That is left as an exercise for the motivated reader.

-A motivated user might also produce a full on FSM version of this effects handler.
+A motivated user might also produce a full-on FSM version of this effects handler.